Virginia poised to legalize casinos at unlucky time

-But those plans are could be in serious doubt thanks to the new coronavirus pandemic, which forced nearly every commercial casino in the country to close just a matter of days after lawmakers voted.
+But those plans could be in serious doubt amid the coronavirus pandemic, which forced nearly every commercial casino in the country to close just a matter of days after lawmakers voted.

 While huge swaths of the economy are being hurt by the virus, the cash-dependent casinos’ pain has been particularly acute.